banner

 Leadership—Starting Right

-In today’s Bible reading, the tribes of Israel and Judah have recently installed David as the king of all their people and territories.
-God has protected him and lifted him to a high position.
+In today’s Bible reading, the tribes of Israel and Judah have installed David as the king of all their people and territories.
+God has protected him and lifted him to a prominent position.
 He wonders, how can I begin my reign in the right way?

 David says,